theyosh/TerrariumPI/docs/_faq/debug.md

 4. Manual start TerrariumPI: `python terrariumPI.py`

 This should start the TerrariumPI in console mode.
 So all errors should now be visible to the console.

+When you are done debugging, you can press `Ctrl+C` once to stop TerrariumPI.